Create an OAuth client for the Dynatrace Monaco CLI

 In addition to the scopes available to the OAuth client, permissions can be further limited via policies applied to the user's groups.

-For details on how permissions can be controlled, see Manage user permissions with IAM policies.
+For details on how permissions can be controlled, see Working with policies.

 To ensure that your OAuth client works as intended, verify that the service user's groups grant the same scopes as the OAuth client you have created for all environments you want to use it with.